Pants

 • Science shows clothing can release PFAS, phthalates, bisphenols, heavy metals, and microplastics.
 Synthetic fabrics carry higher loads of plastic-derived additives and shed microplastics that act as vectors for these chemicals.

-• Laurel recommends pants made from natural fibers such as cotton, hemp, mulberry silk, linen, denim, and wool.
+• Laurel recommends pants made from natural fibers such as cotton, hemp, mulberry silk, linen, denim, and non-superwashed wool.
 We allow some spandex for stretch, but there are plenty of 100% natural fiber options.

 • Laurel avoids pants made from synthetic materials (polyester, nylon) and semi-synthetic materials (rayon, modal, viscose, lyocell).